passionatepeople/coding-challenges/TIPS-AND-TRICKS.md

 - use for loops where possible (instead .forEach) (Jan Bart)
 - consider if there is stuff you can pre-generate (the prime number, for instance)(Jan Bart)
 - creating objects is expensive, so make them first and then fill them (Dexter)
-- declaring objects in arguments saves declarations (Dexter)
 - function calls are expensive (Dexter)
-- Lookups from nested closures take longer than local variables (Dexter)
+- lookups from nested closures take longer than local variables (Dexter)

 ## Micro optimizations
 - `~~n` is faster than `n|0` (Peter-Paul)